Can't Find What You Need?

 Before you begin searching, think about the terms you want to use.
 Take a moment to brainstorm any potential synonyms for your search terms.
 Is there a more technical term used by people in the field?
 Are there brand name or generic options?
 Is there a word that may have been used in the past but is now considered outdated?
 Write or type these terms before moving to step 2.

 This three-bar search interface probably looks familiar if you have used databases in the past.
 This is where you enter your search terms.
-Use the green "Search" button to get your results list.
+Use the blue "Search" button to get your results list.

 The advanced search strategy is best for researchers who are more familiar with their topic or who haven't found the results they needed using the basic search strategy.
 This is the preferred search method for post-graduate researchers or researchers working on review or analysis assignments.